RobbieHember/fcgadgets/README.md

 # fcgadgets
 ## FEATURES
 The **fcgadgets** package supports greenhouse gas (GHG) balance estimation, accounting, and reporting in British Columbia’s forest sector.
-It features a computer simulation model, **cbrunner**, that draws on established and custom methods to simulate net forest sector GHG balance.
 The package is written in the Python 3/Jupyter environment, benefiting from stable integrated libraries for simulation modelling, geographical information systems, data analytics, and application deployment (Downey, 2017).

-The package features a versatile and streamlined workflow through integration with BC databases and models:
+The **fcgadgets** package was developed to:
-* Vegetation Resource Inventory (VRI);
+* Organize code resources used by the Forest Carbon Initiative (https://www2.gov.bc.ca/gov/content/environment/natural-resource-stewardship/natural-resources-climate-change/natural-resources-climate-change-mitigation/forest-carbon-initiative)
-* Reporting Silviculture Updates and Land Status Tracking System (RESULTS);
+* Streamline workflow specific to data systems in BC
-* Growth and yield models;
+	* Vegetation Resource Inventory (VRI)
-The aim of the package is to maintain the principles and standards applied in Canada’s National GHG Inventory for the purpose of analyzing actual and proposed climate change mitigation in the Land Use, Land Use Change and Forestry (LULUCF) sector.
+	* Reporting Silviculture Updates and Land Status Tracking System (RESULTS)

-## APPLICATIONS
+	* Growth and yield models
-The **fcgadgets** package can be used in the following applications:
+* Share knowledge of methods and limitations
-* estimation of GHG benefit from climate change mitigation projects identified by BC's Forest Carbon Initiative (https://www2.gov.bc.ca/gov/content/environment/natural-resource-stewardship/natural-resources-climate-change/natural-resources-climate-change-mitigation/forest-carbon-initiative)
+* Integrate existing and new approaches to GHG balance estimation in the forest sector
-* estimation of GHG benefit from investments by non government organizations in forest sector climate change mitigation
+* Provide a versatile platform for a wide range of users

 ## CBRUNNER
-The **cbrunner** subpackage is called to simulate the annual GHG balance for a specified set of homogeneous forest stands.
+The **cbrunner** subpackage simulates the annual GHG balance for a specified set of homogeneous forest stands.
 Stands are georeferenced within the standard BC spatial reference system.
 The fate of any organic material that is removed from forest stands is tracked annually, but the pools are not tracked spatially.

 The package adopts a probabilistic framework that can accommodate processes with deterministic and random components.